 But requests for a good faith deposit still happen from time to time, mostly with smaller mom-and-pop landlords, says Bianca Colasuonno, a broker at Compass.

 “It’s usually because they don’t know the most recent laws so it’s a good time to educate them on what they can no longer do,” she says.
 In most cases, they aren’t trying to scam you and just want to make sure you’re committed, since there are so many available apartments, she says.

 If you’re being asked for a good faith deposit in addition to a security deposit, then it would be an unlawful request, says Steven Kirkpatrick, a partner at the law firm Romer Debbas.
 However, if the good faith deposit is going towards your security deposit or will be fully reimbursed, it would be acceptable, he says.
 Still, he says that these requests are rare.

-Sometimes a landlord or broker might say they’ll take the listing off the market and hold it for you while you get your application together, Colasuonno says.
-But, for all you know, another broker could continue to show the apartment, she says.
+Sometimes a landlord or broker might say they’ll take the listing off the market and will hold it for you while you get your application together, Colasuonno says.
+But for all you know, another broker could continue to show the apartment, she says.
 So, it can be risky.

-Kirkpatrick says he would consider the request a red flag and says you might want to look elsewhere, especially since there are so many vacant apartments now.
+Kirkpatrick says he would consider the request a red flag and says you might want to look elsewhere.
 If you do decide to go through with it, make sure to have the agreement in writing, especially if you’re paying cash.
 Be sure to research your landlord as well and find out if other renters have had complaints about them.
 There are several websites that post reviews of buildings, such as Apartment Ratings, Openigloo, RentCity, bitResi, and GoHomeNY.

 And, if you’re trying to land a new apartment quickly, your best bet is to have all of the required documents, including your credit report, printed and ready so you can apply immediately, Colasuonno says.
 It will show you’re serious about the apartment and get the application process started faster.